 Read our pre-application report.
 You will receive a preliminary application report that will include critical information based on preliminary reviews by our site inspector, land use planner, and drainage reviewer.
-We will also include preliminary reviews by the Seattle Department of Transportation and Seattle City Light.
+This report will also include preliminary reviews by the Seattle Department of Transportation and Seattle City Light.
 Our report will highlight the required street or alley improvements for your project and may include other relevant project or code issues.

 Prepare for your EDG meeting.
 We will contact you with a meeting date.
 Once we schedule a meeting we'll give you our comments and feedback on your draft EDG packet developed using the EDG Packet Checklist.

 Wait for public notice and public comments.
-Once your meeting is scheduled we publish a public notice about your meeting on the Land Use Information Bulletin section of our website and at the project site and mail it to people within 300 feet of your site.
+Once your meeting is scheduled, we will publish a public notice about your application in the public notice section of the Seattle Services Portal, post it at the project site, and mail it to people within 300 feet of your site.

 Attend your EDG meeting.
 You must present your proposal to the Design Review Board and the public.

 Submit your Master Use Permit application.
-Submit the following at your intake appointment:
+Upload the following information to the portal for your appointment:

 Pay fees.
-You must pay a deposit for your review, any accrued land use hourly fees, and noticing fees at intake.
+You must pay a minimum fee for your review, any accrued land use hourly fees, and noticing fees at intake.
 You will receive an email once we have added fees to your project.
 You must pay your fees before we will post any public notice or conduct any reviews.
-We will invoice you monthly for additional review fees.
+We will invoice you monthly for additional fees during the review process.
 We will stop reviewing your project if you do not pay your monthly invoice.

 Prepare for design recommendation meeting.

 Present your final design.
 Present your design development and response to the EDG to the board and community.
 The board will discuss your project and make recommendations.
-We will prepare a Recommendation report and send the report to you and interested parties, and post it on our website.
+We will prepare a Recommendation report and send the report to you and interested parties, and post it on our website

 Make final corrections.
 Once all of our reviews are done, you will receive an email telling you that corrected, and/or additional documents can be uploaded into your portal.
 Submit your response to our corrections and recommended design conditions.

 Read our decision.
-We will publish our decision on your project in our Land Use Information Bulletin once all reviews are complete.
+We will publish our decision on your project in our public notice section of the Seattle Services Portal once all reviews are complete.
 We will also send a notice of our decision to everybody that made a formal comment on your project.
 Our decision will include any required conditions of approval, some that you must meet before we issue your permit.